szuke/xtuple-extensions/docs/TUTORIAL3.md

 ### Tests

-Your grandmother always told you to put your code under test.
+We recommend you use automated testing to ensure that your code does what you want, and to make sure that you're not breaking anything else inadvertantly.

 We use mocha for unit and integration testing, and you should run your ice cream model through a simple CRUD test to make sure that you haven't made any mistakes in the ORM code, and that you've set the `idAttribute` appropriately on the model.
-It's best to do this immediately after writing the model, before you write any views.
+We recommend that you do this immediately after writing the model, before you write any views.

-To get your testing environment set up, you'll want to refer to our getting started with [testing document](https://github.com/xtuple/xtuple/wiki/Testing-Setup).
+To get your testing environment set up, you'll want to refer to [testing documentation](https://github.com/xtuple/xtuple/wiki/Testing-Setup).
+Make sure that you can run all the tests in the core `xtuple` directory.
+Once you can do that, then putting the `IceCream` model under test should follow the same process as our other objects.
 Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/test/ice_cream_flavor.js`:

 ```javascript
   var crud = require("../../../../xtuple/mocha/test/lib/crud"),